i-shubham-tech/Interview-Ready-Question/5-NODE-JS-Based.md

 - When a request comes, synchronous code executes in the call stack.
 - Time-consuming operations like database calls and I/O are handled asynchronously by Node APIs powered by libuv thread pool.
 - While these run in the background, Node.js continues processing other requests.
-- Once the async operation finishes, its callback is placed in the appropriate queue, and the event loop pushes it to the call stack for execution when free.
+- Once the async operation finishes, its callback is placed in the appropriate queue, then  event loop pick the callback pushes it to the call stack for execution when free.
 - This allows Node.js to efficiently handle many concurrent requests with a single thread.

 ## 4️⃣ What is the Event Loop in Node.js?
-- The event loop is the core mechanism that enables Node.js to perform non-blocking asynchronous operations without blocking the main thread.
+- The event loop is the core mechanism that allow Node.js to perform non-blocking asynchronous operations without blocking the main thread.
 - It continuously checks whether the call stack is empty.
-- If empty, it picks callbacks from the queues and pushes them onto the call stack for execution.
+- If empty, it picks callbacks from the queues and pushes it to the call stack for execution.
 - It first executes microtasks like promises, then macrotasks like timers and I/O callbacks.

 ## 5️⃣ Explain Event Loop phases